 Note that this list is not definitive as new makes and models are developed continuously.
 Contact Whirl Wind for more information.

-Whirl Wind blades are also used by several manufacturers of constant speed assembly propellers, one of them is Airmaster Propeller Ltd. from New Zealand uses these blades with amazing results!
+Whirl Wind blades are also used by several manufacturers of constant speed assembly propellers, one of them is Airmaster Propeller Ltd. from New Zealand, they use these blades with their electric controller with amazing results!
 Read more on that on our Airmaster page.

 Whirl Wind can be contacted at the following addresses: